"A good deal is a state of mind."

 - Mediation "Success" vs Mediation "Victory" (presented on June 21, 2018 in Round Rock, Texas)

-- Using Avoidance as a Negotiation Style or "If it's so Hard to Make Important Decisions, Why Mediate?" presented on September 11, 2018 in Round Rock, Texas)
+- Using Avoidance as a Negotiation Style or "If it's so Hard to Make Important Decisions, Why Mediate?" (presented on September 11, 2018 and May 8, 2019 in Round Rock, Texas)

 - Developing and Using Your People Skills as Tools for Conflict Resolution (presented on September 18, 2018 at Texas A&M in Killeen, Texas)

-- Interpreting the Language of Negotiation or "Are You Listening or Just Waiting for your Turn to Speak?" (*to be presented on December 5, 2018 in Round Rock, Texas)
+- Interpreting the Language of Negotiation or "Are You Listening or Just Waiting for your Turn to Speak?" (presented on December 5, 2018 in Round Rock, Texas)

 Litigation Seminars and Papers